Federal Notary Authority

 Federal Notary Law

-There are some Federal laws authorizing Federal notary powers.
-In the military, certain ranks of military officers have Federal notary powers.
-Employees of the U.S. State Department may notarize documents under Federal notary law, Title 22 Foreign Relations, Part 92 Notarial and Related Services.
+Consular officers and designated employees of the U.S. State Department, specified by the Deputy Assistant Secretary of State for Overseas Citizens Services, may notarize documents under Federal regulation, 22 CFR 92, Title 22 Foreign Relations, Part 92 Notarial and Related Services.
 Documents destined for use in the United States may be notarized at a U.S. Embassy or Consulate.
 The venue includes the name of the country, province, city and the name of the Foreign Service post.
 The seal used is the seal of the Foreign Service post.

 Federal law, 28 USC 1746, also allows an unsworn declaration to be used, rather than a sworn affidavit.
 The document includes the following statement above the signature: “I declare (or certify, verify, or state) under penalty of perjury that the foregoing is true and correct.
 Executed on (date).”
 A Federal notary or state notary is not required.